-Anyone who has worked in a production line or quality control line in the food processing industry will no doubt have come across one variety or another of boot dip mats (boot wash mats).
+Anyone who has worked in a production line or quality control line in the food processing industry will no doubt have come across one variety or another of sanitising boot wash mats (boot dip mats).

 Widely used throughout poultry processing facilities, in particular, these mats are used in helping reduce cross-contamination and removing pollutants from workers’ boots and footwear.
 Typically made from a heavy duty form of vulcanised rubber, they create a large dam that can be filled with a cleaning solution of your choice.
 When walked through, the many rubber fingers that cover the inside of the mat help to scrub boots clean of any contaminants.